 Selling a business can be a challenging undertaking.
-For most people, they have not been through the business sales process before and are surprised to learn how different it is when compared to a typical real estate transaction.
+Most people haven’t been through the business sales process before and are surprised to learn how different it is when compared to a typical real estate transaction.

 The entire process of selling a business is usually much more involved and can be much more complicated.
-For instance, finding an appropriate business buyer, qualifying leads, maintaining business confidentiality, tax issues, asset sale versus share sale, due diligence, VTB financing, transitions, employee issues, liabilities, working capital… and so on.
+For instance, finding an appropriate business buyer, qualifying leads, maintaining business confidentiality, tax issues, asset sale versus share sale, due diligence, vendor financing, transitions, employee issues, liabilities, working capital, and so on.

 There are some common useful methodologies that can be used to assist in determining the listing price of a company when selling a business and help arrive at a fair number.

 Discretionary Earnings Multiple Method

 This method is a common way that small businesses are valued.
 It is a (relatively) easy method to determine a business’s listing price and is quite intuitive.
 Essentially, the concept is to determine a business’s “discretionary earnings” that it delivers to the owner and then applying it to a multiple to determine the value of the business.
 A simple example — if the discretionary earnings of a business are $150,000 and it’s determined that the earnings multiple is 2.2 times, then a valuation of approximately $330,000 would be appropriate ($150,000 x 2.2).

 It’s important to properly calculate “discretionary earnings.”
 A qualified business broker or business appraiser can assist you with the calculations, but the concept is to calculate the earnings available to an owner as a result of running the business.
 It usually involves taking pre-tax income and adding back some discretionary items like owner’s salary, personal items, and so on.